TheHive-Project/CortexDocs/analyzer_requirements.md

 ### AMP for Endpoints
 The [Cisco AMP for Endpoints](https://cisco.com/go/ampendpoints) responder has the following features:
 - Add a SHA256 to a Simple Custom Detection List
-    - The Hive Case ID and Description are appened to the description
+    - TheHive's case ID and description are appended to the description
 - Remove a SHA256 from a Simple Custom Detection List
 - Move a connector GUID to a new group
 - Start Host Isolation
-    - Can set a custom unlock code, if a custom unlock code isn't provided it is randomly genreated
+    - Can set a custom unlock code, if a custom unlock code isn't provided it is randomly generated
 - Stop Host Isolation

 The analyzer comes in 5 flavors:
 - AMPforEndpoints_**IsolationStart**: Start Host Isolation.
 - AMPforEndpoints_**IsolationStop**: Stop Host Isolation.
 - AMPforEndpoints_**MoveGUID**: Move Connector GUID to a new group.
-- AMPforEndpoints_**SCDAdd**: Add SHA256 to a Simple Custom Detetion List.
+- AMPforEndpoints_**SCDAdd**: Add SHA256 to a Simple Custom Detection List.
-- AMPforEndpoints_**SCDRemove**: Remove SHA256 from a Simple Custom Detetion List.
+- AMPforEndpoints_**SCDRemove**: Remove SHA256 from a Simple Custom Detection List.

 #### Requirements
-You must have an AMP for Endpoints account and API Credentials with Read/Write API access
+You must have an AMP for Endpoints account and API Credentials with Read/Write API access.

 To configure the analyzer, you must supply five parameters:
 - `amp_cloud`: The FQDN AMP for Endpoints Cloud your account is in.